Kirkeby Group - Human Neural Development

 Human neurons generated from pluripotent stem cells

-Generating human hypothalamic neurons for studying neuronal control of appetite and metabolism
+Generating human hypothalamic neurons for studying neuronal control of appetite, metabolism and sleep

-The hypothalamus is important for regulating appetite, metabolism and sleep, and hypothalamic neuronal dysfunction is coupled to obesity, type 2 diabetes and narcolepsy.
-As such, access to functional human hypothalamic neurons is of great interest to pharma, biotech and academia for use in disease modelling, drug screening and cell replacement therapies.
-However, protocols for generation of subtype-specific hypothalamic neurons are still suboptimal, partly due to a lack of knowledge on the developmental trajectories giving rise to each specific neuronal subtype of the hypothalamus.
-In this project, we generate protocols for subtype-specific differentiation of hESCs into different subregions of the hypothalamus, and we investigate the neuronal lineages through single cell RNA sequencing.
-We focus in particular on hypothalamic neuronal subtypes which are important for the regulation of appetite, metabolism and sleep
+Access to functional human hypothalamic neurons is of great interest to pharma, biotech and academia for use in disease modelling, drug screening and cell replacement therapies.
+However, protocols for generation of subtype-specific hypothalamic neurons are still suboptimal.
+In this project, we generate protocols for subtype-specific differentiation of hESCs into different subregions of the hypothalamus for molecular studies.
+We focus in particular on neuronal subtypes which are important for the regulation of appetite, metabolism and sleep, and we investigate the use of HCRT neurons as a possible transplantation therapy for narcolepsy.

 Generating human basal forebrain cholinergic neurons for treatment of dementia

-Neurodegenerative disorders such as Alzheimer’s Disease, Parkinson’s Disease and Lewy body disease are associated with the loss of basal forebrain cholinergic neurons, which can lead to memory loss and dementia.
-In this project, we develop protocols for generating cultures of human basal forebrain cholinergic neurons from stem cells and through animal models, we assess the potential of these cells to be used as a transplantation cell therapy for treatment of cognitive deficits.
-This project is part of the EU H2020 consortium NSC-Reconstruct.
+Neurodegenerative disorders such as Parkinson’s Disease and Lewy body disease are associated with the loss of basal forebrain cholinergic neurons, which can lead to memory loss and dementia.
+In this project, we develop protocols for generating cultures of human basal forebrain cholinergic neurons from stem cells.
+Through animal models, we assess the potential of these cells to be used as a transplantation cell therapy for treatment of cognitive deficits.
+This project is partly funded by the EU H2020 consortium NSC-Reconstruct

-Studying neuroinflammation in in vitro stem cell models of Parkinson’s Disease
+Developing in vitro stem cell models of Parkinson’s Disease and Alzheimer’s disease

-Recent studies in the field of Parkinson’s Disease has put increased focus on the role of neuroinflammation in the pathogenesis of the disease.
-In this project, we study the factors involved in neuroinflammation in Parkinson’s Disease through the use of complex in vitro models containing human neurons, astrocytes and microglia.
-This work is funded as a Michael J Fox Foundation/ASAP Research consortium
+Recent studies in the field of neurodegenerative diseases has put increased focus on the role of neuroinflammation and glial in the pathogenesis of disease progression.
+Through several projects, we develop models of neuropathology including neuroinflammation in PD and AD through the use of complex in vitro models containing human neurons, astrocytes and microglia.
+The aim of these models is to perform high-throughput drug screening to identify novel diease-modifying targets.
+Part of this work is funded as a Michael J Fox Foundation/ASAP Research consortium

-STEM-PD: developing a stem cell therapy for treatment of Parkinson’s Disease
+STEM-PD: A clinical trial of developing a stem cell therapy for treatment of Parkinson’s Disease

 • Microfluidic cell culturing: Development and use of microfluidic culturing devices to control regionalisation of human stem cells during differentiation

-• Bioinformatics: Single cell RNAsequencing using the 10X Chromium platform and lineage trajectory analysis by bioinformatics
+• Bioinformatics: High-throughput qRT-PCR analysis and Single cell RNAsequencing using the 10X Chromium platform

-• In vivo transplantation: Rat models for stereotaxic xeno-transplantation of human neural cells
+• In vivo xenotransplantation: Rat models for stereotactic xeno-transplantation of human neural cells

 Staff List - Kirkeby Group